magento/devdocs/guides/v2.1/howdoi/customize_product.md

 ## Overview

 In Magento version 2.1, the product creation form was completely refactored, and implemented using the [form UI component](http://devdocs.magento.com/guides/v2.1/ui_comp_guide/components/ui-form.html).

-Product attributes and attribute sets available in the form, can be customized and added under **STORES** > **Attributes** in the Admin.
-But you can also customize the form view and behavior in code.
+Product attributes and attribute sets available in the form can be customized in the following methods:

+* Admin under **STORES** > **Attributes**
+* Custom code

 The following sections describe what files define the form and how they can be customized in your {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %}.

-## Prerequisites
+## Prerequisites {#prerequisites}

 [Set Magento to developer mode]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) while you perform all customizations and debugging.

+{%
+include note.html
+type='info'
-For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code.
-Instead, add your customizations in a separate module.
+content='For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code.
+Add your customizations in a separate {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %}.'
+%}

-## Customize the form configuration
+## Customize the form configuration {#form-configuration}

 Customizing the form config file (that is, declarative customization) is preferable for changes like introducing new fields, field sets and modals.